suztomo/spring-cloud-gcp-i1815/README.md

 Step 2.
 Run dev server

-(restart if you already have on running)
+(restart if you already have one running)

 ```
 mvn appengine:run